 There are several techniques for poaching eggs and while they almost all produce a decently final product, some are more difficult than others.

 The best, most foolproof method for poaching eggs is to do it off the heat.
 Fill a pot 3/4 full of water, season it with salt as if you were making pasta (the water should be salty), and bring to a boil.
 Add a tablespoon of white vinegar to the water.
 The acid helps keep the eggs compact, so the whites don't spread out.
 Using the freshest eggs possible also helps.

 Meanwhile, crack each egg into its own small bowl or ramekin.
 When the water boils, take it off the heat and give the water a swirl with a spoon to produce a whirlpool in the center of the pot.
 Now gently tip each egg from its ramekin into the center of this whirlpool.
 Cover the pot and let sit five minutes, then use a slotted spoon to gently lift each egg from the water and transfer it to the plate.
 To hold the poached eggs, transfer them to an ice-water bath to halt the cooking and store your poached eggs in water in the fridge overnight.Continue to 5 of 5 below.

 05 of 05

-For hard-cooked eggs, the technique is similar to the poaching method, but it starts with a pot of cold water (don't bother seasoning it) with the eggs at the bottom.
-Bring the pot to a boil, turn off the heat, cover and wait for four minutes for a soft-cooked egg and up to 15 to 16 minutes for a fully-cooked yolk.
+For hard-cooked eggs, there are two popular techniques.
+One technique is similar to the poaching method, but it starts with a pot of cold water (don't bother seasoning it) with the eggs at the bottom.
+Bring the pot to a boil, turn off the heat, cover and wait for four minutes for a soft-cooked egg and up to 15 minutes for a fully-cooked yolk.
 After the desired time, use a slotted spoon to remove the eggs from the water and transfer to an ice-water bath for 15 minutes to halt the cooking, then remove and either serve or refrigerate for later.